Monk in Pieces: Production

 The film grew out of director Billy Shebar’s 30-year relationship with Monk and her work.
 In 1990, Shebar’s wife, Katie Geissinger, joined the cast of Monk’s ATLAS, and has performed in all of Monk’s major works since then.

 Shebar developed the film with his former producing partner David Roberts.
 Production was funded by a major grant from the National Endowment for the Humanities.
 Additional support was provided by the Steven Spielberg-backed Jewish Story Partners.

 From 2021 to 2024, Shebar filmed interviews with Monk, David Byrne, Björk and others; rehearsals for Monk’s latest work, Indra’s Net; and scenes from her daily life in the Tribeca loft where she has lived and worked since 1972.
 During that time, he also explored Monk’s extensive archive at the New York Public Library for the Performing Arts as well as her private archive.

-The development and making of the film in Shebar's words:
+The development and making of the film, in Shebar's words:

 Three years ago, Monk opened the doors of the Tribeca loft where she’s been working since 1972 to me and my film crew, allowing us to capture the rhythms of her daily life and the creation of her newest work, Indra’s Net.
 She also granted me access to a rich archive of film, photos, notebooks, and recordings, affording deep insights into her evolution as an artist.
 Rather than attempting a comprehensive biopic, I’ve created a mosaic mirroring the structure of Monk’s own work.
 Each chapter is anchored by a single Monk song and offers a unique window on her life’s work.

 Release

 Monk in Pieces had its world premiere at the 75th Berlin International Film Festival on February 18, 2025 in the Panorama Section.
 It was nominated for Best Documentary/Essay Film at the 39th Teddy Awards.

-The film had its international premiere at the Thessaloniki Documentary Festival in March 2025 in the Open Horizons section, and is scheduled to screen at the 49th Hong Kong International Film Festival, IndieLisboa, and Dokfest Munich.
+The film had its international premiere at the Thessaloniki Documentary Festival in March 2025 in the Open Horizons section, and has since screened at international festivals including the 49th Hong Kong International Film Festival, IndieLisboa, Melbourne International Film Festival, and Doc'n Roll Festival in London, where it won the Jury Award for Documentary of the Year 2025.
+Monk in Pieces premiered in North America at Seattle International Film Festival, and also screened at DC/DOX and DOC NYC.

 In June 2025, Zeitgeist Films and Kino Lorber acquired distribution rights to the film.
+Zeitgeist Films released Monk in Pieces in theaters in over 30 cities, beginning with the IFC Center in New York City on July 25, 2025 with Meredith Monk in person.
+Kino Lorber released the film digitally and on DVD and Blu-ray in the fall of 2025.